- Our Services

 A “cluster” group is a support group of approximately 15 to 50 foster, adoptive or kinship families (couples or singles) who organize to support the care giving experience.
 There are 39 cluster groups statewide.
 These groups are based either on geographical areas or by the specialized care that is provided.

 For more information about adoption issues, please visit Utah's Adoption Connection website.
 At the same website is Utah’s Adoption Connection Lending Library.
 It is just one of a variety of post-adoption services provided by The Adoption Exchange.
 The Library includes selected titles for both adoptive families and the professionals who serve them.
 Patrons checkout up to three titles at a time and return them to us within six weeks.
-As part of a generous donation from Larry H. Miller Charitable Foundation these items can be sent to you free of charge.

 If you are brand new to the adoption process, it is highly recommended that you attend one or the other of The Adoption Exchange’s Adoption Options class or Adopting Through Foster Care class.
 The classes are offered once a month and trade off every other month.